Picard groups, pull back and class groups: Mumford-Ro i tman argument on Chow schemes and relative Picard schemes

-The proof of the following theorem is based on the idea introduced by Mumford in \cite{M}.
-This idea had been elaborated by Ro\u{i}tman in \cite{R} and Voisin in \cite{Voi}.
-This idea had been used and presented in \cite{BG}.
+The proof of the following theorem is based on the idea introduced by Mumford in \cite{M}, which was further elaborated by Ro\u{i}tman in \cite{R} and Voisin in \cite{Voi}.
+This idea was used and presented in \cite{BG}.

 \begin{theorem} $\bcZ$ is a countable union of Zariski closed subsets in $C^1_{d}(X/B)$. \end{theorem}